edudiego/acbook-backbonejs/README.md

 ### Lecture 2

-* Introduction to Express - Part 1
+* Introduction to Express
+* URL Recap (HTTP and URL Structure)
-* Developing a Social Network - Part 1
+* Lifting a server
+* Express Request and Responses
+* Routing

 ### Lecture 3